jbonigomes/beautyinfullcms/_posts/2016-01-21-a-post-about-makeup.md

 ---
 layout: post
+author: Jose
+carousel: true
-title: "A post about makeup"
+title: A post about makeup
-image: "post_2.png"
 categories: makeup featured
+image: /img/posts/post_3.png
+permalink: /a-post-about-makeup/
+description: This text represents a paragraph, this paragraph can be as...
 ---

 # This is a primary header